marcusoftnet/marcusoftnet.github.io/_posts/2007-08-23-ndoc-is-dead-long-live-sandcastle.md

 -   It is sloo-ow.
 At least twice the time compared to NDoc.

-I can only hope that these things will get better as the final <span id="SPELLING_ERROR_7" class="blsp-spelling-corrected">release arrives.
+I can only hope that these things will get better as the final release arrives.
 Or will it be part of Visual Studio 2008 - that is my guess.